 Friday, December 22: 10 a.m. to 4 p.m.

 Saturday, December 23 – Monday, January 1: CLOSED (no tours available)

 Due to increased security preparations, the Booth Family Hall of Athletics will close down three (3) hours prior to home men’s basketball games and two (2) hours prior to women’s home games.
 It will reopen for ticket holders 90 minutes before tip-off for men’s games and 60 minutes before women’s games.
 Please note that upon reopening, guests will need to be compliant with the Kansas Athletics Clear Bag Policy for both men’s and women’s basketball games.

 ABOUT THE BOOTH HALL

 The Booth Family Hall of Athletics is a 19,335-square-foot museum adjacent to the east side of Allen Fieldhouse.
-This facility opened in January 2006 and was expanded in 2009.
+This facility opened in January 2006 and was expanded in 2009 and 2015.
 It is open year-round, allowing Jayhawk fans everywhere to experience the history and tradition of Kansas Athletics.
 The Hall honors KU’s historic athletics programs, its coaches and student-athletes, past and present.